-In addition to the nuclear spins, ZnO include intrinsic defects and some of them could be paramagnetic~\cite{vlasenkoOpticalDetectionElectron2005a,zuoFerromagnetismPureWurtzite2009, fedorovInvestigationIntrinsicDefect2017, linFirstprinciplesStudyMagnetic2019}, which could exist even in isotopically purified materials.
-In such isotopically engineered samples, in which the nuclear spins are removed, the qubit decoherence would be dominated by the electron spin bath due to the paramagnetic defects.
-To quantitatively predict this effect, we compute the Hahn-echo $\ttwo$ time as a function of the concentration of electron spin-1/2 in the ZnO lattice from 0.1 ppm to 100 ppm ($10^{16}-10^{19}\,\text{cm}^{-3}$), which are comparable to the experimental defect concentrations in ZnO~\cite{tuomistoEvidenceZnVacancy2003,savchenkoRoleParamagneticDonorlike2020}.
-We show in Fig.\ref{fig_t2_concentration} that if the electron spin concentration is 0.035 ppm ($2.85 \times 10^{15}$ $\text{cm}^{-3}$), the $\ttwo$ time induced by the electronic spin bath becomes similar to that of the $\ttwo$ time induced by the nuclear spin bath.
-Our results implies that to benefit from the isotopic purification the paramagnetic defect concentration should be kept under 0.035ppm.
+In addition to nuclear spins, ZnO contains intrinsic defects, some of which may be paramagnetic~\cite{vlasenkoOpticalDetectionElectron2005a,zuoFerromagnetismPureWurtzite2009, fedorovInvestigationIntrinsicDefect2017, linFirstprinciplesStudyMagnetic2019}, even in isotopically purified materials.
+In such engineered samples, where nuclear spins are removed, qubit decoherence would be dominated by the electron spin bath from paramagnetic defects.
+To quantify this effect, we compute the Hahn-echo $\ttwo$ time as a function of electron spin-1/2 concentration in ZnO, ranging from 0.1 ppm to 100 ppm ($10^{16}-10^{19} \text{cm}^{-3}$), which is consistent with experimental defect concentrations~\cite{tuomistoEvidenceZnVacancy2003,savchenkoRoleParamagneticDonorlike2020}.
+As shown in Figure~\ref{fig_t2_concentration}, when the electron spin concentration reaches 0.035 ppm ($2.85 \times 10^{15}$ $\text{cm}^{-3}$), the $\ttwo$ time induced by the electron spin bath becomes comparable to that caused by the nuclear spin bath.
+Our results suggest that for isotopic purification to be effective, the paramagnetic defect concentration should be kept below 0.035 ppm.

 As the electronic spin concentration increases beyond 10$^{16}$ $\text{cm}^{-3}$, the $\ttwo$ time is rapidly reduced to sub-millisecond.
 We find that the $\ttwo$ time decreases almost linearly in the log scale with a slope of -0.99.
 We note that nuclear spins can be removed or significant reduced by nuclear spin purification, then the paramagnetic impurities would be the main source for spin decoherence.